Criminal Code (Decriminalising Sex Work) and Other Legislation Amendment Bill 2024

 3.31 pmMr LISTEROpposes

-Opposed the bill citing concerns about absence of regulation leading to potential criminal involvement and referenced the Fitzgerald inquiry's warnings about the dangers of unregulated prostitution.
+Opposed the bill citing concerns about the absence of regulation leading to criminal involvement and the rights of property owners to have a say over whether sex work businesses operate near their homes, referencing the Fitzgerald inquiry's findings.

 We feel that those who own properties have a right to have a say in how they are used and who they live next to.
 In addition, we fear that an absence of regulation may result in the re-emergence of crime—extortion, coercion, drugs and so on.2024-05-02View Hansard